Jane Gaskell: Career

 Gaskell's horror novel The Shiny Narrow Grin (1964) featured a sympathetic, tormented vampire and was described by Brian Stableford as one of the first "revisionist vampire novels", whose most successful exemplar was Interview with the Vampire by Anne Rice.
 The Shiny Narrow Grin was also listed by horror historian Robert S. Hadji in his list of "unjustly neglected" horror novels.

 Her Atlan saga is set in prehistoric South America and in the mythical world of Atlantis.
 The series is written from the point of view of its clumsy heroine Cija, except for the last book, which is narrated by her daughter Seka.
 In 1970 she received the Somerset Maugham Award for her novel A Sweet Sweet Summer (jointly with Piers Paul Read for his Monk Dawson).
 A Sweet, Sweet Summer features aliens visiting a violent future Earth; Baird Searles stated the book makes "A Clockwork Orange look like Winnie the Pooh".

+Gaskell wrote several social realism novels, Attic Summer (1963), The Fabulous Heroine (1966), All Neat in Black Stockings (1966) (filmed in 1969) with Gaskell co-writing the screenplay, and Summer Coming (1972).

 From the 1960s to the 1980s, Gaskell worked as a journalist on the Daily Mail.
 She later became a professional astrologer.